priyankalad/social-proof-section/README.md

 ### What I learned

-- I used flexbox to implement this challenge.
+- Flexbox basic properties.
+Yet to practice flex properties, which are not implemented in this challenge.
-- Although I couldn't implemenent exactly as per the design, I somehow managed to develop as similar as possible using mostly flex-grow, flex-basis properties.

 ### Continued development